 And Mark Biggus of zone-5/6 Lockport, IL, practically crowed: “The lawn is the ONLY place I recommend planting crocus, as they get lost elsewhere.
 My father planted crocus in his lawn 35 years ago and they have spread to a sprawl that is nearly 1/2 acre and is amazingly impressive in the early spring.
 I am carrying on this tradition at my new home, and in three short years the lines of my planting have blurred and every spring I am greeted by a carpet that is spreading across my front lawn.
 Here in Chicagoland crocus do fabulously, especially in the lawns.
 Drive through our neighborhoods any early March day and you will find them in lawns everywhere!”

-Many readers told us that small, early-blooming species crocus did well in their lawns, especially Crocus tommasinianus, affectionately known as tommies.
+Many readers told us that small, early-blooming species crocus did well in their lawns, especially Crocus tommasinianus.
 The traditional, larger, later-flowering “Dutch” crocus, C. vernus, seem to have a harder time in lawns, though see the advice below from the Missouri Botanical Garden.

 “I’ve seen old lawns in the [zone-8] Seattle area covered with crocus,” wrote Deirdre Zema.
 “It seems to work best for the earliest bloomers.
 The later bloomers get mowed too soon to do well long term.
 In the lawn of my 1916 Craftsman bungalow, the crocus are in full sun, but the lawn is kind of thin in that area.
 This seems to be true of the other lawns I see them in, too.”